-For a brief podcast Q&A on my paper 'How Pornography Works', please listen below:
+For a brief podcast Q&A on my paper 'Propaganda and the Authority of Pornography', please listen below:

 I am currently supervising PhDs on evidence, epistemic entitlement, and self-knowledge - I'm happy to be involved in projects at Edinburgh that fall under any of my research or teaching interests.